Stardent Inc.: Ardent Computer Corporation

 At almost the same time, in November 1985, Allen H. Michels and Matthew Sanders III co-founded Dana Computer, Inc. in Sunnyvale, California.
 The company sought to produce a desktop multiprocessing supercomputer dedicated to graphics that could support up to four processor units.
+Gordon Bell, who had been architect of the VAX computer, was VP of Engineering.
+Michels had considered working with Poduska, but founded Convergent Technologies instead, before Ardent.

 Each processor unit consisted initially of a MIPS R2000 CPU, and later a R3000, connected to a custom vector processor.
 The vector unit held 8,192 64-bit registers that could be used in any way from 8,192 one-word to thirty-two 256-word registers.
 This compares to modern SIMD systems which allow for perhaps eight to sixteen 128-bit registers with a small variety of addressing schemes.
+The software ran on Unix System V Release 3 with proprietary support for up to four-way SMP and the vector processor.
+The compiler was based on the Convex Fortran (and C) compiler.
+Their significant graphics system for visualization was DORE (Dynamic Object Rendering Environment).

 Their goal was to release their Titan supercomputer in July 1987 at a $50,000 price point.
 By late 1986, however, it became clear that this was unrealistic.
-A second round of funding came from Kubota Corporation, a Japanese heavy industries company, which had cash to spare and was looking for new opportunities.
-Kubota agreed not only to fund the completion of the Titan but also to provide production facilities in Japan.
+A second round of funding came from Kubota Corporation, a Japanese heavy industries company, which had cash to spare and was looking for new opportunities during the strong Yen period.
+Kubota agreed not only to fund the completion of the Titan. but also to provide production facilities in Japan for sales into the Far East.
 By the time it was finally ready for testing in February 1988, the performance leadership position of Titan had been eroded and the price had risen to $80,000.
-Ardent software ran on Unix System V Release 3 with proprietary support for the four-way SMP and the vector processor.
-The compiler was based on the Convex Fortran (and C) compiler.
-Their significant graphics system for visualization was DORE (Dynamic Object Rendering Environment).

 In December 1987, Dana changed its name to Ardent Computer after learning about a local disk drive company called Dana Computer.

-Gordon Bell, who had been architect of the VAX computer, was VP of Engineering and an early member of Ardent.
-Michels had considered working with Poduska, but founded Convergent Technologies instead, before Ardent.
-Japan-based Kubota Corporation became a major investor, owning up to 44% of Ardent.
-After some delay, a product was introduced in 1988.